Flora

 Cornus sanguinea

 The Dogwood is a deciduous, densely brachiate shrub which is easily identifiable, even in the winter, thanks to the red colour of its bark.
 It normally reaches a height of up to 4m.
 It is the most common type of shrub in the wetlands and can be found nearly everywhere.
-It propagates quickly by way of robust tillers.

 More Information